Wolmac/RL_Banana_Unity/p3_collab-compet/Report.md

 ![Reward Plot](Av_rewards.png)
 The rewards of each episode are saved in rewards.pkl If you read the reward file 'reward_file = pickle.load(open('rewards.pkl','rb')).

-Here a plot of the cumulative future reward over 100 episodes (average over both agents):
+Here a plot of the cumulative future reward over 100 episodes:

 ![Reward Plot](Cum_reward100Ep.png)